-We find your best business by following your enthusiasm and experimenting with what works for you and your people and the world you’re creating.
-I help you explore that world with the free mini-course, How to Explore and my podcast, Explore Your Enthusiasm.
+We find your best business by following your enthusiasm and experimenting with what works for you and your people and the world you're creating.
+I help you explore that world with the free mini-course, the #BizConfidenceChallenge, and my podcast, Explore Your Enthusiasm.
 Together we can make a map, do math to Pay Yourself, Lift Off with the business fundamentals or explore together aboard the Starship.

 In 2006, I started creating and selling handmade, eco-friendly yarn.